Administrative assistant sounds like a fairly straight-forward job. Don’t assistants just answer phones, get coffee, and do filing?

 Twenty years ago, dealing with incoming questions was a much simpler affair.
 Now it’s a multi-channel challenge.

-Office assistants must respond to inquiries coming in from several different sources.
 Throughout the day, you may be juggling numerous phone lines, managing a few different email accounts, and handling various online requests for information.

 2. Handling reception